xizhonghua/GreenDC-Summary/Gandhi09_Optimal-Power-Allocation-in-Server-Farms.md

 1. They captured the power-to-frequency relationship under DFS and DFVS by experiments on CPU bound LINPACK workload.
 2. The main idea is to decide the power allocation based on the arrival rate of workloads.

+### Weakness

+### TODO
+1. Read detail theory proof if you are interested.

 ### Extension
 1. This paper only considers the response time.
 How about also taking into account the profits? i.e., make the objective as a mix function of response time and revenue.
+2. The workloads used in this paper are real, i.e., they are real jobs to be executed rather than job information.